What is a respiratory muscle test?

 Sniff pressure test

-In a sniff pressure test one of your nostrils is blocked off.
-You then sniff as hard as you can with the open/other nostril.
-The test measures the pressure when you sniff.
+Sniff pressure tests measure the pressure when you sniff.
 The sniff pressure test also looks at the strength of the muscles that help you breathe in.
-It may be written in your results as SNIP.

 What do my results mean?